Your Propertys Asking Price

 With all the gloomy media coverage currently, if you have had your house on the market for some time without success, dropping your asking price may seem an inevitable, if unwanted, next step.
 Your estate agent will often suggest this move if they have run out of ideas, motivation and most importantly, confidence in your asking price due to external influences.

 But is dropping your asking price really the answer to selling your home more effectively?

 It’s true that for some properties, reducing the asking price can generate new interest from buyers who would have been previously unable to afford your home.
 It’s also a step that for some sellers is, unfortunately, necessary – if they have an urgent move, for example, or are facing repossession.

 However, with many houses – particularly premium homes – dropping your asking price is not always the answer, and it can even harm your chances of attracting a committed buyer.

-Whilst recent weeks have seen a pause in viewings, the buyers have simply been waiting in the wings for an opportunity to view homes, and now they can once again.
-Since we re-opened, albeit with safety measures in place, we’ve noticed an increase in buyers who are ready to offer, and willing to move quickly.
-To take advantage of this current heightened demand, now is the time to review your asking price and decide whether to stick to it or reduce.
+Whilst recent weeks have seen a pause in viewings, buyers have simply been waiting in the wings for an opportunity to view new homes as they come to market deeming those already ON the market as unsuitable.
+This week we’ve noticed an increase in buyers who are ready to offer, and willing to move quickly.
+As we move into the full blown Autumn market you will want to take advantage of this current heightened demand, now is the time to review your asking price and decide whether to stick to it or reduce.

 If you’re considering reducing your asking price, make sure it’s necessary and the reduction will make a positive difference to your chances of selling your home quickly.